Welcome to the

 hobbies, Kathy was a committed and active member of her community.
 She served

-as a youth leader for over 40 years in her church, a Girl Scout leader, and
+as a youth leader for over 40 years in her church, a Girl Scout leader, and cheerleading

-Airport Board and attended Lebanon Global Church.
+attended Lebanon Global Church.

 Friends